Killing of Scott Guy

-Scott Guy, a New Zealand farmer, was shot dead at the gate of the family farm in Feilding, Manawatū-Whanganui, in July 2010 at age 31.
+In July 2010, Scott Guy, a New Zealand farmer, was shot dead at the gate of his family farm in Feilding, Manawatū-Whanganui, at age 31.
 Six months later, his brother-in-law, Ewen Macdonald, was charged with murder.
 Macdonald was married to Guy's sister, Anna, and Guy had been best man at their wedding.
-Both men managed the Guys' family farm and surrounding properties on Aorangi Road, a few miles from Feilding.
+Both men managed the Guys' family farm and surrounding properties on Aorangi Road, just outside of Feilding.
+At the trial, it was disclosed that Guy and Macdonald had different priorities and a competitive relationship.
+In 2008, two years before he was killed, Guy announced at a family meeting that he expected to inherit the farm.
+The defence claimed that by the time of the murder, difficulties between the two had settled down and they were getting on well.

 The case captured the attention of the New Zealand media and public for two years prior to the trial, at which Macdonald was acquitted.
-He was defended by lawyer Greg King, who died by suicide four months later.
-Guy's killer has never been brought to justice so the case remains unsolved.
+He was defended by lawyer Greg King, who committed suicide four months after the end of the trial.
+Guy's killer has never been brought to justice.
+However, the police are treating it as a closed case and are not looking for anyone else.